w-duffy/m5-test-specs/README.md

  You can also rerun all tests for a spec by clicking the play button next to the spec name.

 ![alt text](./screenshots/image-3.png)

+## Report Issues

+If you find any issues with the tests, please DM me the details.